maralorn/taskwarrior-git-backend/README.md

    ```
    taskwarrior-git merge
    ```
+   TODO: Figure out how exactly one does this.
    If you jump this step you can still use this app.
 But you might get merge-conflicts.
 6. Run `taskwarrior-git load -r /your/repo` when ever there is a change in the git repo which was not triggered by the above hooks or init. **WARNING: This will overwrite all changes that happened in taskwarrior but where not written to the git repo.**